Security and Privacy¶

 The form definition and associated media files of an ODK encrypted form are stored on the server in plaintext (unencrypted).
-And are transmitted and stored on the devices in plaintext.
+The form definition and media files are transmitted as plaintext (but perhaps through a secure HTTPS connection) to client devices (e.g., an Android phone running ODK Collect) and stored in plaintext.

-At the time a filled-in form is finalized, a random 256-bit encryption/decryption key is generated for that filled-in form using the SecureRandom number generator (found here).
-This ensures that every filled-in form has its own unique 256-bit encryption/decryption key.
+At the time form data and media attachments are finalized, a random 256-bit encryption/decryption key is generated for that form data using the SecureRandom number generator (found here).
+This ensures that every finalized form has its own unique 256-bit encryption/decryption key.

-The filled-in form data and all media attachments are then encrypted with that key using 256-bit AES Cipher Feedback (CFB) streaming-block encryption.
-Once encrypted, all plaintext files and attachments for that filled-in form are deleted.
+The form data and media attachments are then encrypted with that key using 256-bit AES Cipher Feedback (CFB) streaming-block encryption.
+Once encrypted, all plaintext form data and attachments that were used in that process are deleted.

 The random key is then padded and encrypted using the RSA public key declared in the form definition (recommended to be 2048-bit) and the OAEPWithSHA256AndMGF1Padding algorithm.
 The resulting encrypted key is transmitted to the server along with the encrypted data and encrypted attachments.
 This submission includes a signature field that enables the software to detect tampering to any of the encrypted attachments or to the encrypted form data.

-On the device, copies of the deleted (plaintext) filled-in form data and attachments may remain in the free-list of the SDCard until they are overwritten with new content.
+On the device, copies of the deleted plaintext form data and attachments may remain in the free-list of the SD card until they are overwritten with new content.

-On the server, if an observer were able to access your encrypted data, since each filled-in submission uses a different key, each submission would need to be cracked separately.
+On the server, if an observer were able to access your encrypted form data, since each form submission uses a different key, each submission would need to be cracked separately.

 Currently, cracking AES encryption is viewed as impossible for all but the most advanced governmental agencies (for example, the NSA).